jmwample/kemeleon/README.md

-# Randomizing Kyber Key Encoding
+# Kemeleon
+Algorithms for Obfuscating ML-KEM handshake materials.

+## Why?

-Workspace for testing out different ways of encoding Kyber encapsulation keys such that they are computationally indistinguishable from random by an observer.
+This library implements obfuscating encoding schemes for ML-KEM encapsulation keys and ciphertext messages such that they are computationally indistinguishable from random by a passive observer.

-**Why aren't the NTT encodings from the FIPS spec (`ByteEncode_d(F)` and `4 ByteDecode_d(B)`) sufficient?**
+**Why aren't the NTT encodings from the FIPS spec (`ByteEncode_d(F)`, `ByteDecode_d(B)`, etc.) sufficient?**

 The wire format of the encapsulation key is trivially distinguishable from uniform random becuase they values are 12 bit values where all are computed mod Q. Thus